Kenya Simbas ended the game on top with 67-0, beating Tunisia Saturday in Nairobi, Kenya.

 Kenya won 67-0 as they ran in 11 tries and six conversions against a North African side that did not manage to score any point.

-Test debutant and Kenya Sevens forward Willy Ambaka was joined Captain Davies Chenge, Andrew Chogo, Jacob Ojee, Elkeans Musonye, Darwin Mukidza, Martin Owilah, Peter Karia, Mohammed Omolo and Tony Onyango in the scoresheet.
+Test debutant and Kenya Sevens forward Willy Ambaka was joined by Captain Davies Chenge, Andrew Chogo, Jacob Ojee, Elkeans Musonye, Darwin Mukidza, Martin Owilah, Peter Karia, Mohammed Omolo and Tony Onyango in the scoresheet.

 Kenya picks five points from the win to move to 17 points and stay second in the Africa Gold Cup, three behind leaders Namibia.